 3. When first entering a science room, do not touch any equipment, chemicals, or other materials in the laboratory area until you are instructed to do so.
 The lab also has many items in storage; do NOT poke around in cabinets or drawers.

-5. Do not eat food or drink beverages in the lab.
+5. Do not eat or drink in the lab.
+EVER.

-6. You may be required to wear safety goggles – usually when chemicals or glassware is involved in the lab.
+6. You may be required to wear safety goggles – usually when chemicals or glassware are involved in the lab.

 7. Keep your area clean and free of clutter.
 Backpacks should be left in the classroom or stored at the front of the lab where no one will trip over them.
 Leave your lab table the way you found it.